-With these 4 simple tips, you can start improving your finances and be better equipped to reach all of your financial goals in 2019!
+If you’re in the process of learning how to improve your finances, these tips can help you be better equipped to reach your financial goals.
 And, with your thoughts no longer locked into the constant pattern of worrying about money, you can finally devote more energy to family, friends, and the things you truly enjoy in life.

 Use a simple guide to improve your finances